mienaikoe/ziyu/Chapters/Chapter2.md

   Her answer was unsatisfying, but I went back to working.
 Perhaps I was overreacting.

   "So when are you three going to have children?
-It's been several seasons since you married"
+It's been several seasons since you were joined"

   "That's none of your business"